Code-Institute-Submissions/my-online-portfolio/README.md

 ## Technologies and Deployment
 I basically used **everything** that was taught in the videos and nothing more.
-The following is what technologies were used and also will dicuss how i impletemnted them on making my very first webpage.
+The following is what technologies were used and also will dicuss how i implemented them on making my very first webpage.

 * **HTML & CSS:** I used these languages for the syling of my website.
 * **JavaScript & BootStrap:** The navigation menu and the hover effects on the project was completed with the help of BootStrap.
 JavaScript wasn't used directly, what i mean by this is that the JavaScript i used came directly from me copying BootStrap  and not me coding with JavaScript.